The butterfly, one of the prettiest insects in the world

 Try to choose a sunny day as then the butterflies will be out and flying about.
 On dark days they stay together hanging like clusters from a tree branch.
 On weekends it can get a bit crowded as Mexican people will flock to the park.

 A visit to El Rosario

-There are 5 colonies which are open to visit but one of the most accessible ones is El Rosario.
-With the entrance fee of 50 pesos, which is approx 3 Euros, you are also given a guide.
+There are 5 colonies which are open to visit, but one of the most accessible ones is El Rosario.
+With the entrance fee of 50 pesos, which is approx 3 Euros, they also give you a guide.
 One climbs up the mountain to a height of 3000 meters.
 On the top is a place where you can take a rest.
 In certain times of the year, there might be some snow up there.